 - Instant oatmeal mixed with flax seed

 Eric Chavez, who plays for the Arizona Diamondbacks, is another player who found success on a gluten-free diet.
-After going through testing that revealed he had food allergies, he helped usher in changes at the clubhouse and now eats salads as well as other gluten-free dishes.

 The key, when picking a salad and eating fresh produce while on an MLB player diet, is that the salad must contain protein too.
 Those who eat meat can go with a boneless and skinless chicken breast.

 Marinating the chicken the night before in spices or a sauce adds flavor without adding a lot of calories.
 Hard-boiled eggs can replace the chicken in the salad, but some players may go with tofu too.

 While weight loss is common on the MLB diet because of the exercise that players do, they often eat larger lunches that fill them up for the day.
 Lunch usually includes either water or fruit juice as well as some protein.
 Some of the best lunch ingredients include:

 - Sandwiches made with lean meats and whole grain breads